Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ## Why developers use feature flags

-*The story of how Unleash began by [Ivar Østhus](https://www.linkedin.com/in/ivarconr/overlay/about-this-profile/)*
+*The easiest way to explain why developers use feature flags is to understand the story of why [Ivar Østhus](https://github.com/ivarconr), our CTO, created the Unleash feature flag service in the first place.
+Here's Ivar in his own words:*

 > In 2014, I was working as a software developer at FINN.no, Norway’s largest online marketplace.
 Getting new features into production was a pain, so, as a developer, I looked around and wondered if I could write some code to make it easier.
 My initial goal was to protect features under development, allowing our team to transition to [trunk-based development](https://www.getunleash.io/blog/how-to-implement-trunk-based-development-a-practical-guide)—a practice recommended according to the [State of DevOps Report](https://www.getunleash.io/blog/guide-to-feature-flags#:~:text=State%20of%20DevOps%20Report).
 >